sinnie/learn_web_dev/react.md

 });

 const element = <Truck />;
-* react components must specify a render( ) fn that returns a single ReactElement Nested React component Classes
+* React.js components must specify a render( ) function that returns a single ReactElement Nested React component Classes
 * component classes can be nested with other jsx tags Single-line attribute expressions
-* A jsx attribute tag can be the result of a js exression Multi-line attribute expressions const element = <input onChange={this.handleChange}
+* A jsx attribute tag can be the result of a JavaScript exression Multi-line attribute expressions const element = <input onChange={this.handleChange}